dilyn-corner/KISS-me/README.md

 The master branch is very finicky and I would not recommend using it for a usual system; use it as a reference for building packages.
-As an example, many build scripts have been modified to make use of `meson` or `cmake` when available, as well as to default to statically linking libs.
-Currently, the only things linked to on my system are `libc` and `gles`, `gbm`, and `glapi`.
+As an example, many build scripts have been modified to make use of `meson` or `cmake` when available, leaving perhaps a large amount of overhead in the build system.
+Not to mention the fact that it is intended for wyverkiss.

 Other branches are used by me for things like my [KISS-kde](https://github.com/dilyn-corner/KISS_kde) partition.
-These branches are more suitable for everyday use.
+These branches are more suitable for everyday KISS use.

 ## Thoughts